QINQINKONG/PyWBGT/README.md

 ****
 ### What is in this repository?
 - `./src/`: Cython source files (```.pyx``` file) for calculating WBGT and cosine zenith angle (needed for WBGT calculation); Cython source file needs to be compiled first generating shared object files (```.so``` file) that can be directly imported in Python.
-This directory already contains the compiled shared object files.
-Users can also compile the Cython source files in their personal environment.
+Setup tools (```.py``` file) are recommended for build Cython source file.
+This directory already contains the compiled shared object files, although users can also compile themselves.
 - `./Jupyter_notebooks/`: A jupyter nobtebook introducing the usage of our code.
-- './': a YAML file that can be used to build conda environment containing all
+- `environment.yml` a YAML file that can be used to build conda environment containing all needed python packages.

 ****
 ### Future plans